All Episodes

 Since I said it, gay marriage is going to happen.

-But his problem is when.
+But his problem is when?

-And what happens in the interim.
+And what happens in the interim?

-So even when when they think they're on the cusp of victory, they have to find something to worry about regarding it.
+So even when they think they're on the cusp of victory, they have to find something to worry about regarding it.

 How about this?